timothyhollabaugh/Pong/README.md

 Pong
 ====

-Java JX based Pong made to run on a Raspberry Pi.
+Java FX based Pong made to run on a Raspberry Pi.
 It was developed for the Hunderdon County Robostorm Robotics Club's display at the fair.
 It is meant to be run on a 800x600 screen, but will work on any size.

 Installation
 ====